 What is the NFIP vs Private Flood Insurance?

-Robert, thanks for getting back to us so quickly, we are still we are still waiting for other quotes but can you tell me what makes these costs so low?
+Robert, thanks for getting back to us so quickly, we are still waiting for other quotes but can you tell me what makes these costs so low?

 There are really only two types of flood insurance policies